Beat Kahli Acquires 5,000 Shares of VOXX International Co. (NASDAQ:VOXX) Stock

 VOXX International Co.
-(NASDAQ:VOXX) Director Beat Kahli purchased 5,000 shares of the stock in a transaction that occurred on Wednesday, August 11th.
-The shares were purchased at an average price of $11.74 per share, with a total value of $58,700.00.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+(NASDAQ:VOXX) Director Beat Kahli purchased 5,000 shares of VOXX International stock in a transaction that occurred on Friday, August 13th.
+The stock was bought at an average cost of $11.87 per share, for a total transaction of $59,350.00.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.

 Beat Kahli also recently made the following trade(s):

-Separately, DA Davidson assumed coverage on shares of VOXX International in a research note on Tuesday, June 29th.
-They issued a “buy” rating and a $21.00 price target for the company.
+Separately, DA Davidson initiated coverage on VOXX International in a research note on Tuesday, June 29th.
+They set a “buy” rating and a $21.00 price objective for the company.

-A number of hedge funds have recently made changes to their positions in VOXX.
-Wells Fargo & Company MN grew its position in VOXX International by 4.2% during the 4th quarter.
-Wells Fargo & Company MN now owns 28,303 shares of the auto parts company’s stock valued at $361,000 after purchasing an additional 1,143 shares during the last quarter.
-Morgan Stanley grew its position in VOXX International by 27.2% during the 4th quarter.
-Morgan Stanley now owns 292,227 shares of the auto parts company’s stock valued at $3,728,000 after purchasing an additional 62,576 shares during the last quarter.
-JPMorgan Chase & Co. grew its position in VOXX International by 694.3% during the 4th quarter.
-JPMorgan Chase & Co. now owns 58,711 shares of the auto parts company’s stock valued at $749,000 after purchasing an additional 51,319 shares during the last quarter.
-Los Angeles Capital Management LLC purchased a new stake in VOXX International during the 4th quarter valued at about $365,000.
-Finally, Hennessy Advisors Inc. purchased a new stake in shares of VOXX International during the 1st quarter valued at about $2,840,000.
-44.56% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently modified their holdings of VOXX.
+Goldman Sachs Group Inc. increased its holdings in VOXX International by 349.7% in the second quarter.
+Goldman Sachs Group Inc. now owns 51,158 shares of the auto parts company’s stock valued at $717,000 after buying an additional 39,781 shares during the last quarter.
+Renaissance Technologies LLC increased its holdings in shares of VOXX International by 16.4% in the 2nd quarter.
+Renaissance Technologies LLC now owns 860,722 shares of the auto parts company’s stock valued at $12,059,000 after acquiring an additional 121,300 shares during the last quarter.
+Ancora Advisors LLC boosted its holdings in VOXX International by 2.5% in the second quarter.
+Ancora Advisors LLC now owns 65,926 shares of the auto parts company’s stock valued at $924,000 after purchasing an additional 1,580 shares in the last quarter.
+Jump Financial LLC purchased a new position in VOXX International in the second quarter valued at approximately $273,000.
+Finally, Vanguard Group Inc. raised its holdings in VOXX International by 1.2% during the second quarter.
+Vanguard Group Inc. now owns 785,035 shares of the auto parts company’s stock worth $10,999,000 after purchasing an additional 8,988 shares in the last quarter.
+Institutional investors own 47.46% of the company’s stock.

 VOXX International Corporation, together with its subsidiaries, designs, manufactures, and distributes automotive electronics, consumer electronics, and biometric products in the United States, Europe, and internationally.
 Its Automotive Electronics segment offers mobile multi-media infotainment products; satellite radios; smart phone telematics applications; automotive security, vehicle access, and remote start systems; automotive power accessories; rear observation and collision avoidance systems; driver distraction products; power lift gates; mobile interface modules; turn signal switches; automotive lighting products; automotive sensing and camera systems; USB ports; cruise control systems; and heated seats.